johnatasjmo/R-Programming/part1/Input.md

 Input

-Assign a value 1 to a variable
+Assign a value 1 to a variable x

-fasdfas